 - Link Color: It is not recommended to have links in the copy at all.
 However, if you should have them start with blue or maroon links.

 - Call-to-action colors: Use complementary colors.
-For more information refer the “Call-to-action” section.
+More information above in "call-to-action."

 For a marketer, analytics is everything.
 You need to know if your landing page is capable of generating engagement and ROI.